+Recommended: Integrated Science

-Elective Course Period Offerings: Blocked; 2 Terms; 2 Credits Recommended: Int Sci 1 and Int Sci 2 This course does not count towards the RAI or meet Regent University Admission Requirements
+This course does not count toward the RAI or meet Regent University Admission Requirements

 BioCom is a study of biology in the community.
 This co-taught course is intended to educate students on essential biology concepts vital to effective engagement in community health and global citizenship.
 Emphasis will be placed on conceptual development around ecology, genetics, cell biology, and human biology.
 These topics will help students better understand their role and their impact on the world around them.
 Current events, labs and inquiry-based experiences will be used to drive learning in this space.
-This course is designed for students seeking a science credit towards graduation but not contributing to their overall RAI towards college acceptance.
+This course is designed for students seeking a science credit toward graduation but not contributing to their overall RAI toward college acceptance.